srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 #### Task 4: Add the IsSpikeAndDipAnomaly Card Tile

-1. To add the IsSpikeAndDipAnomaly Card, at the top of the blank dashboard, click **+ Add tile**.
+1. At the top of the dashboard, to add a IsSpikeAndDipAnomaly Card visualization, click **+ Add tile**.

 1. In the **Add tile** pane, under **REAL-TIME DATA**, click **Custom Streaming Data**, and then click **Next**.

 1. On the **Add a custom streaming data tile** pane, under **YOUR DATASETS**, click **vibrationDatset**, and then click **Next**.

-    The pane will refresh to allow you to choose a visualization type and fields.

 1. Under **Visualization Type**, open the dropdown, and then click **Card**.